 Dates and Deadlines

-- The deadline to submit policies to be debated at the 2019 Convention is Friday September 13th.
+- The draft deadline to submit policies is August 15th, and the final deadline to submit policies to be debated at the 2019 Convention is Friday September 13th.

 - Nominations for Provincial Executive must be submitted by September 13th.

 - Volunteer award nominations must be submitted by October 1st.

 - The Convention and AGM will be held Friday November 1st to Sunday November 3rd.